sass-eyeglass/eyeglass-timer/README.md

 * `elapsed-time($start-time)` - returns the delta since the timer was started.
 * `$timer-imported-at` - The time the timer module was first imported.

+### Caveats

+This only times the execution of your Sass file.
+The Sass parse and CSS generation time, as well as the timing of some Sass directives like `@extend` will happen outside of the execution phase.